 We spent a full day eating our way around the Czech Republic’s glorious capital city on an epic Prague food tour.
 Was it fun?
 You bet.
 But how much Czech food did we eat?

-A weekend was not enough time for us to explore the charming city Prague.
+A weekend was not enough time for us to explore the charming city of Prague.

-With only one weekend in Prague, we had to make our time count.
+With just one weekend in Prague, we had to make our time count.

 Prague Food Tour

 After much deliberation, we decided to spend most of our limited time in Prague on an epic food tour.
 Though a number of tour companies offer food tours in the highly touristed city, we instead enlisted the guidance of our friend, local expert Charlie Neville, Marketing Manager of JayWay Travel, to show us around town and introduce us to the Prague food scene.

 That’s a tall order to ask of anybody.
 Luckily for us, Charlie was up to the challenge.